mansari40/daymarker/README.md

 <div align="center">

-# Daymark
+# Daymarker

 ### A quieter way to plan your day.

-Daymark is a minimalist daily task app built around a single idea: **one clear intention, not an endless backlog.** Tasks carry a category, a weight, and a time of day instead of priority tiers and due-date pressure, and a streak/week view turns finishing your list into a small daily ritual instead of a chore.
+Daymarker is a minimalist daily task app built around a single idea: **one clear intention, not an endless backlog.** Tasks carry a category, a weight, and a time of day instead of priority tiers and due-date pressure, and a streak/week view turns finishing your list into a small daily ritual instead of a chore.

 [![Live on Vercel](https://img.shields.io/badge/LIVE_ON_VERCEL-Open_app-000000?style=for-the-badge&logo=vercel&logoColor=white)](https://daymarker.vercel.app)
 [![Next.js 16](https://img.shields.io/badge/Next.js-16-000000?logo=next.js&logoColor=white)](https://nextjs.org/)